inputsh/awesome-linux/CONTRIBUTING.md

 ## Applications

 Added applications should be regularly updated.
-If the application's last update was over 6 month ago, it will not be added.
 They should also be usable and fairly stable at the time of adding them.

 To add applications to other GUI-based applications sub-section, follow this guide: